Preface: None of these asset creators are funding this, and I get nothing for sharing these outside the joy of spreading some of my favorite assets.

 In addition to making the text just look great, it also supports in-line icons,bolding, italics, color codes, and more.
 My description can’t do it justice, so definitely jump over to the videos and look for yourself.

-Again, if you’re using text in your game, and can only buy one asset, get this one.
+Again, if you’re using text in your game, get this one.

 Cartoon Environments: BitGem Dungeon